pillarp/pillarp/README.md

-- 👋 Hi, I’m @pillarp
+- 👋 iae, meu nome é @pillarp
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 @aa_pilar
+- 👀 Estou interessada em aprender a progamar novas linguagens!
+- 🌱 Recentemente comecei à aprender a programar as linguagens de JavaScript e Scratch.
 <!---
 pillarp/pillarp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.